-Model results would indicate that any of the partitioning of the quota by season would result in slightly higher reductions in net operating revenues.
-A single quota would reduce net operating revenues by 61.1 percent whereas the seasonal partitioning of the quota would result in reductions ranging from 63.8 percent for Alternative 3a to 68 percent for Alternative 3c (Table 4-52).
+A single quota (Alternative 2) would reduce net operating revenues by \$2.8 million (61.1%) whereas the seasonal partitioning of the quota would result in reductions ranging from \$2.96 million (63.7%) for Alternative 3b to \$3.2 million (68%) for Alternative 3c (Table 4-73).
+The total economic effects of Alternative 3a would be \$2.97 million (63.8%), which is very close to those of Alternative 3b.
 Note that Alternative 3a would allocate 50 percent of the quota to the January-June season and 50 percent to the remaining months.
 Alternative 3c, on the other hand, would divide the fishing year into the January-August season and September-December season, with 50 percent of the quota allocated to each season.
 One possible implication of the results is that delaying the opening of the second season with equal allocation with the first season would tend to constrain the activities of some vessels such that potential "losses" in the first season could not be made up in the second season.
 Another result worth noting is the very close similarity in the overall outcome of Alternative 3b to that of Alternative 3a.
 Note that both alternatives divide the fishing year into the January-June season and July-December season.
 The only difference between the two alternatives is that for Alternative 3b, 40 percent of the quota would be allotted to the first season and 60 percent to the second season.
-This could possibly imply that under Alternative 3b, potential "losses" in the first season could be recouped in the season so long as the second season is kept longer (relative to that under Alternative 3c).
-From the results found in Table 4-52, it would appear that an equal division of the fishing year into two seasons, with possibly equal quota allocation to each season, would provide better fishing conditions than an unequal division of the fishing year.
+This could possibly imply that under Alternative 3b, potential "losses" in the first season could be recouped so long as the second season is kept longer (relative to that under Alternative 3c).
+From the results found in Table 4-73, it would appear that an equal division of the fishing year into two seasons, with possibly equal quota allocation to each season, would provide better fishing conditions than an unequal division of the fishing year.

-In terms of absolute magnitudes, the vertical line vessels, mainly due to their dominance in the vermilion snapper fishery, would incur the largest reduction under any of the quota alternatives including the single quota alternative.
+In terms of absolute magnitudes, the vertical line vessel trips would incur the largest reduction under any of the quota alternatives including the single quota alternative for both trips landing at least one pound of vermilion snapper and trips landing at least one pound of any snapper-grouper species.
 Such reductions would be higher under any of the seasonal quota alternative, particularly under Alternative 3c, than under a single quota.
-Each quota alternative would reduce the net operating revenues of vertical line vessels by over 60 percent.
-Percentage-wise, it would the longline and trolling vessels that would experience larger increases in losses in moving from a single quota to any of the seasonal quota alternatives.
+Relative to the baseline, each quota alternative would reduce the net operating revenues of vertical line vessel trips by over 60 percent.
+The effects on vertical line vessel trips are rather expected considering the dominance of this gear type in trips harvesting vermilion snapper.